How to Close a Dormant Company

 • Is not facing legal action, insolvency, or liquidation threats

 Failing this test?
 You may need liquidation instead.
+It’s an offence to apply for strike-off if your company is not eligible.

 2. Settle Any Loose Ends